davcs86/gmaps-bigdistancematrix/README.md

 ## Usage:

-1. Define the route points in an Object.
+1. Define an object with the GPS latitude and longitude of the route points in an Object.
 From example.js

 	```javascript
 	// Places in NY.